martimik/Native-music-player-for-android/README.md

 ### Implemented features

-- Fetching local media files from phones storage.
+- Fetching local media files from phone storage.
 - Media playback with Music Player.
 - Saving playback state when the app is closed.
 - Seekbar, suffle and repeat in player.